AdityaSanthosh/UserMemory-Chat/README.md

 A full-stack chat application built with FastAPI, Google ADK (Agent Development Kit), React, and DaisyUI.

+Remembers User persona across various conversations and builds a timeline of user activities.
+This is achieved using context engineering techniques like entity extraction, llm as orchestrator & state resolver, tool calling

 ## Features

-- User authentication (JWT-based)
-- Real-time streaming chat responses via SSE
+- A ChatGPT style chat UI that has Real-time streaming chat responses via SSE
 - Conversation history with auto-generated titles
 - Responsive UI with sidebar navigation
 - **Supabase Integration** for persistent storage of users and chat sessions
+- **Mongodb Integration** for storing user's persona and activity timeline
+- JWT-based User authentication

+The moat of this project can be found at `https://github.com/AdityaSanthosh/UserMemory-Chat/blob/main/backend/agent/agent.py`

 ## Tech Stack